anycable/docs.anycable.io/docs/anycable-go/reliable_streams.md

 <p class="pro-badge-header"></p>

 AnyCable Pro comes with a Redis-based broker adapter.
 It stores all data in Redis and, thus, can be used in multi-node installations.
+[Valkey](https://valkey.io), the open-source Redis fork, works as a drop-in alternative (note that Redis-backed presence requires **Redis 7.4+** or **Valkey 9.0+**).

 To use Redis broker, you need to provide the `--broker` option with the `redis` adapter name: